 - Silver laced

-The US do not recognize the cuckoo – a great shame since the coloring is so bewitching!
+The US does not recognize the cuckoo – a great shame since the coloring is so bewitching!

 The Cochin appears as a mass of soft, fluffy feathers, beak to toes almost literally!
-The legs and outer toes should be fully feathered so that seen from the side you cannot see toes – only feathers.
+The legs and outer toes should be fully feathered so that they saw from the side.
+You cannot see toes – only feathers.

-The Cochin wears a single, five point comb which should be red, as are the wattles and ear lobes.
+The Cochin wears a single, five-point comb which should be read, as are the wattles and ear lobes.
 The eyes are a golden yellow.
 The beak varies with the overall color of the bird.
 Anywhere from yellow/horn to black/horn – the darker the bird, the darker the beak in general.

 The legs and toes should be yellow, as is the skin.

-The silhouette can be described as rounded heart shape.
-The tail is fully feathered but the feathers are somewhat shortened in appearance.
+The silhouette can be described as a rounded heart shape.
+The tail is fully feathered, but the feathers are somewhat shortened in appearance.

-Apart from fantastically fluffy, Cochins can be frizzled also.
+Apart from fantastically fluffy, Cochins can also be frizzled.